Jailbird

 Why Are We Sitting in Front of My House So Long?

-He spoke really kindly about my son, bringing up moments that showed his potential and the good in him, and I really appreciated it, even though I knew he was just "doing his job."
-It was a small comfort in a sea of despair.
-The ride to the station was short since we lived only about five minutes away, but it felt like forever.
-We walked through a loading dock area into a waiting room with some hard benches, and the sterile environment was a stark contrast to the warmth of our earlier chat.
-He expressed his regret over everything that had happened, apologizing but pointing out that he was just doing his job—a sentiment I could get; everyone has a job to do, and I was just another case to them.
-At that point, I didn’t even want him to leave; his presence was a small beacon of support in a place that felt overwhelmingly hostile.
-I was trying hard not to cry, feeling completely alone and vulnerable.
-He was my only ally in that dreadful place, a reminder that not everyone saw me through a lens of judgment.
+The officer spoke kindly about my son, highlighting his potential, which I appreciated even though I knew he was just "doing his job."
+It was a small comfort.
+The short ride to the station felt like forever.
+We walked through a loading dock-looking area into a sterile waiting room, a stark contrast to our earlier chat.
+He expressed regret over everything, apologizing but noting he was just doing his job.
+I didn’t want him to leave; his presence was a small beacon of support in a hostile place.
+I tried not to cry, feeling alone and vulnerable.
+He was my only ally, a reminder that not everyone judged me.

 Finally, I Get Called